Conservatory of Flowers: Repair process

 Due to the level of deterioration and concerns relating to the building's long-term maintenance, a scheme was used to restore the wood structure.
 This involved disassembling the structure, repairing salvageable materials, and replacing materials deteriorated beyond repair with old-growth redwood that had fallen naturally or had been left behind by loggers.
 This was possible due to the original method used to fabricate the structure.

 The construction sequence was as follows.
 First, temporary protection for those plants that could not be moved was provided.
 Then, the glass was carefully removed from the building, and historic glazing was salvaged.
 Structural wood elements of the building (arches), as well as muntins that held the glazing, were disassembled.
 The location of each element was recorded for reinstallation.
 The lead-based coatings were stripped from the wood members.
 Each wooden piece was then tested for its strength and determined if repair or replacement was appropriate.

 Contemporary status

 In January 2022, legislation was proposed by Mayor London Breed that would put the Conservatory under the oversight of the San Francisco Botanical Garden Society, along with the Japanese Tea Garden and the Botanical Garden itself, under the name "The Gardens of Golden Gate Park".
-Under the proposal, admission to the gardens would be free.
+Under the proposal, admission to the gardens would be free for San Francisco Residents.